Friday, 15 December 2023

 Me - "Originally following a 'call' in mid-2013 to trust the process of expressing not impressing."

 Some blog posts can be academic, which some are, especially in the Career development category.
-But I am more confident when creating and expressing through my own unique reflective, pragmatic and accessible way.
+But I am more confident when creating and expressing through my own unique introspective, reflective, pragmatic and accessible way.
 I've talked about some very deep and extremely personal things in here, Personal development category, that contain lots of heartfelt learning and wisdom, and not always from positive experiences.
 As in sync with my personality, I am open and honest person.
 When I write here, I am often at peace and self-alignment - something that generative Artificial Intelligence cannot replace.
 Often with a sense of joy when producing something of purpose work-related or leisure, usually digital, whether that be creative writing, a presentation, document or video.
 In fact that is a way of engaging me through a purposeful output that can be used.
 The cathartic reflective writing process allows me to be with myself.
 With hope that it may help or inspire others as a result of my learning.
 Some blog posts are external facing, but as I say this is predominantly for my own expression to look on my personal and emotional growth and impact and self-confidence.
 Because oh boy do we need it in these modern workplaces!
 Not many will praise you, so you have to acknowledge and praise yourself.

 Me - "I really have found a way that works for me.
 And I do feel a sense of personal success with how I use my blog.
 Perhaps a reason is that I don't treat it as a service for others..."